 Monopod for Camera

 The Alaskan wilderness is picturesque.
-And while we’ve mentioned bringing a camera, you might also want to pack a $15 monopod.
-This simply pod screws onto your camera to give you a firm base for shooting pictures, helping you avoid any blurry photos.
+And while we’ve mentioned bringing a camera, you might also want to pack a monopod.
+This simple pod screws onto your camera to give you a firm base for shooting pictures, helping you avoid any blurry photos.
 After all, most people only get one chance to sail to Alaska… you don’t want to make a mistake on your pictures.
 Plus, this can also double as a walking stick on your adventures.

 Cool and damp is common in Alaska, even during the summer.
 And while you should pack a jacket, it’s also a good idea to bring along a rain slicker.
 This jacket is light enough to wear on warmer days, but also keeps you dry while you’re out and about.
 Best of all, if you are a light packer, a good rain jacket can pack up fairly small and not take up a ton of space.
 This jacket is affordable and gets great reviews.